 If you've been injured in a public place, we can help you.

 Courts recognise that serious injuries can have a major impact on a claimant and their family.

 A claim will ease the financial load on an injured person and their dependants so they can prioritise recovery and rehabilitation.
 Quittance's network of expert law firms have helped claimants recover compensation for numerous catastrophic injuries and chronic conditions.
 Injuries and medical conditions categorised as serious and catastrophic include deep vein thrombosis, paralysis and bowel cancer.

-Under a CFA, Stoneyburn injury claimants will also not have to pay any fees upfront.
+Stoneyburn injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Stoneyburn, West Lothian and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Stoneyburn, West Lothian and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?